 * The correct recognition rate(CRR) is the ratio of the number of images correctly classified to the total number of tested images.

-** I have a set of design concept for icons.
-Here is only to discuss about the two hardest recognized ones.
+** I have a set of design concepts for IoT icons.
+Here is only to discuss the two hardest recognized ones.